Information for clients

 Informed consent primary care options

-For clients who only wish to commence hormone therapy we encourage referral to one of the clinics that provide care under the informed consent protocol, unless you have complex needs or seek more comprehensive mental health assessment and support, particularly if you have concerns beyond the scope of a GP’s usual practice.
+For clients who only wish to commence hormone therapy we encourage referral to one of the clinics that provide care under the informed consent protocol, unless your GP or provider recommends a more comprehensive mental health assessment.
 For more information about our intake criteria and a list of relevant clinics, see our Information for health professionals page.

 I have sent my referral, now what?

 You should soon receive an email or letter that confirms the receipt of your referral: if that has not arrived after a month please email genderclinic@monashhealth.org.
-Shortly you be will contacted by our admin team regarding an intake appointment; our aim is to have that within 8 weeks of receiving the referral.
-This appointment will be held via phone call or videoconference with one of our clinicians.
+Shortly you be will contacted by our social worker regarding an intake appointment; our aim is to have that within 8 weeks of receiving the referral.
+This appointment will be held via phone call.

 The intake appointment should last no longer than 30 minutes.
 During this appointment, we will provide you with information about what services we offer.
 The purpose of the intake appointment is to explore your goals for attending the clinic and to ensure that the gender clinic is the most appropriate service for you.
 We may suggest alternative services that you can consider.
 Please note that you will only be added to our waitlist at the end of this appointment.